-The Expat Therapy Blog
+The Expatriate Therapy Blog

-Insights for Expats, Spouses, and Families
+Advice and Insights for Expats, Partners, and Families

 Living abroad introduces a unique set of stressors that can trigger or amplify anxiety.
 From navigating unfamiliar cultural norms to managing practical challenges in a different language, expatriate life creates conditions where even naturally calm individuals may experience heightened worry and anxiety.